 There is a hummingbird gallery, a butterfly garden, a serpentarium and an orchid garden.

-‘Sky Trek’ is the longest and highest canopy tour.
+'Sky Trek' is one of the the longest and highest canopy tours in the country.

 Compared to the full-on experience of Monteverde, San Gerardo de Dota is the Garden of Eden-a quiet forested valley alive with streams that tumble down from the mountains.